I am an avid reader of social issues and love to write about them. Hubpages is giving me a great opportunity to express my views.

 In Pakistani society, if a woman has an affair, she would likely be killed by her close relatives, especially her father and brother.
 This phenomenon is called "honor killing" because they think that the woman has brought shame to the family, and in order to wash that shame away, she must be killed.

 When I was a little child, I witnessed two honor killings that scarred me for life.
 I could never forget the blood and gruesome brutality perpetuated by the close ones of a poor mother and her daughter.
-According to the Human Rights Watch 2018 report, 1000 are killed every year in honor killings.
+According to the Human Rights Watch 2018 report, 1,000 women are killed every year in honor killings.

 Qandeel Baloch's Murder